HumanSignal/label-studio/docs/source/tags/textarea.md

 | [perRegion] | <code>boolean</code> |  | Use this tag to label regions instead of whole objects |

 ### Example
+Basic labeling configuration to display only a text area:

 ```html
 <!--Basic labeling configuration to display only a text area -->
 <View>